 An efficient supply chain management system

 “A combination of internal and external strategies to ensure that patient care is affordable and accessible to a larger population is very important.
-Quality patient care must utilise the latest technology in order to ensure credible and effective service that has a transformational effect in people’s lives.
+Quality patient care must utilize the latest technology in order to ensure a credible and effective service that has a transformational effect on people’s lives.
 We need to ensure that this digital transition is coupled with reliable technology and qualified, dynamic professionals who ensure that the net result is always world class products and processes.
-With the increase in ageing population and the resulting rapidly rising health complications, patient data and diagnosis will be critical criteria for this industry,” spells out revenue cycle expert, Tony Mira, President and CEO – MiraMed Ajuba Solutions.
+With the increase in aging population and the resulting rapidly rising health complications, patient data and diagnosis will be critical criteria for this industry,” spells out revenue cycle expert, Tony Mira, President and CEO – MiraMed Ajuba Solutions.

 Bhatia Hospital’s ABC analysis

-The supply chain management follow the universal ABC analysis (Always Better Control).
+Supply chain management follows the universal ABC analysis (Always Better Control).
 ABC analysis is dividing an inventory into three categories- “items” with very tight control and accurate records, “B items” with less tightly controlled and good records, and “C items” with the simplest controls possible and minimal records.
 At our end, we maintain an excel sheet in which we list down the products first and enter the consumption quantity then check the average consumption.
 After calculating the value of consumption and the cumulative percentage we actually get the ABC categories.
-The A category includes drugs which have more than 70 per cent consumption, B category includes drugs with 20 per cent consumption and C category includes those with 10 per cent consumption.
+The A category includes drugs which have more than 70 percent consumption, B category includes drugs with 20 percent consumption and C category includes those with 10 percent consumption.
 We ensure especially for higher consumption or A category drugs that there is never a shortage.
-This category also includes life saving drugs.
+This category also includes life-saving drugs.
 It means we should never miss out on any drugs from this category.

-The supply chain management follows the FEFO system which means First expiry, first out.
+The supply chain management follows the FEFO system which means the First expiry, first out.
 Whatever near expiry drugs are in the pharmacy, we ensure that they are removed immediately.
 These are segregated and stored in a separate area to avoid them from moving out of the pharmacy.
-Also, this is done to ensure that there are no confusions and mix ups – Pradnya Mane, Head Pharmacy, Bhatia Hospital, Mumbai
+Also, this is done to ensure that there are no confusions and mix-ups – Pradnya Mane, Head Pharmacy, Bhatia Hospital, Mumbai.

-Further on, Dr Mane expounds on the supply chain system followed by her hospital pharmacy division.
-Referring to the ABC analysis (See box), Dr Mane says, “At the pharmacy, we always take special efforts to maintain logistics like say which companies to procure the drugs from etc. We also follow good supply chain management practices.
+Further on, Dr. Mane expounds on the supply chain system followed by her hospital pharmacy division.
+Referring to the ABC analysis (See box), Dr. Mane says, “At the pharmacy, we always take special efforts to maintain logistics like say which companies to procure the drugs from, etc. We also follow good supply chain management practices.
 We ensure that we maintain a good inventory in such a way that there is no stock-out as far as possible.
-Also, there should be no over stock.
-For that, we always maintain an ROL, ie Re-order Level.
+Also, there should be no overstock.
+For that, we always maintain a ROL, ie Re-order Level.
 The order is placed after calculating the ROL.”

-Well, the above mentioned techniques to prospect this unexplored good mine can only be possible if hospitals truly invest in strengthening their hospital pharmacy units and upgrading their clinical pharmacists to a leadership role.
-In doing so, the hospital can be rest assured of optimising the true value of its onsite pharmacies.
-Challenges such as, training, skill development and lack of accreditation need to be overcome.
+Well, the above-mentioned techniques to prospect this unexplored good mine can only be possible if hospitals truly invest in strengthening their hospital pharmacy units and upgrading their clinical pharmacists to a leadership role.
+In doing so, the hospital can rest assured of optimizing the true value of its onsite pharmacies.
+Challenges such as training, skill development and lack of accreditation need to be overcome.
 Above all, investing in its upliftment will certainly bear fruit.